MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 Complete the tutorial [Create and configure a Microsoft Entra Domain Services managed domain](/azure/active-directory-domain-services/tutorial-create-instance) up to but not including the section [Enable user accounts for Domain Services](/azure/active-directory-domain-services/tutorial-create-instance#enable-user-accounts-for-azure-ad-ds).
 That section requires special treatment in the context of this tutorial, as described in the next section.
 Be sure to complete the DNS actions completely and correctly.

 Note down the value you specify when completing the step "Enter a DNS domain name for your managed domain."
-You'll use it later in this article.
+You use it later in this article.

 ### Create users and reset passwords

 This section includes steps to create users and change their password, which is required to cause the users to propagate successfully through LDAP.
 If you have an existing Azure Entra Domain Services managed domain, this step may not be necessary.

 1. Within the Azure portal, ensure the subscription corresponding to the Azure Entra ID tenant is the currently active directory.
 To learn how to select the correct directory see [Associate or add an Azure subscription to your Microsoft Entra tenant](/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory).
-If the incorrect directory is selected, you either won't be able to create users, or you'll create users in the wrong directory.
+If the incorrect directory is selected, you either won't be able to create users, or you create users in the wrong directory.
 1. In the search box at the top of the Azure portal, enter "Users".
 1. Select **New user**.
 1. Ensure **Create user** is selected.